 The Stop strives to increase access to healthy food in a manner that maintains dignity, builds health and community, and challenges inequality.

-From our origins as one of Canada’s first food banks, The Stop has blossomed into a thriving community hub where neighbours participate in a broad range of programs that provide healthy food, foster social connections, build food skills, and promote civic engagement.
+From our origins as one of Canada’s first food banks in the 1980’s, The Stop has blossomed into a thriving community hub where neighbours participate in a broad range of programs that provide healthy food, foster social connections, build food skills, and promote civic engagement.

 We believe that nutritious, sustainable, and culturally appropriate food is a human right for all.
 Throughout our 40-year history, The Stop Community Food Centre has shown how the simple act of bringing people together around food can be a catalyst for change.
 We’ve seen how growing, cooking, and sharing good food can transform a person’s health, bolster a community’s sense of identity, and even deepen the connections we feel to each other on a global scale.
 We believe that when we connect this work to an understanding of how racism and oppression impact our ability to eat, grow, live, and thrive, we can reimagine a society that’s truly grounded in food and economic justice.

 It’s more important than ever for us to look after each other — especially those who have always been the most at-risk in our community.

 We believe that food access and security are basic human rights.